Who We Are

 Our Shelter is being developed and led by the community for the community and our thanks are extended to the many community members and organisations who support and have offered to support the Shelter as with your assistance, we will continue to grow awareness and provide these essential community services.

-The community support has been nothing short of sensational and as we progress to 2021 and as the demand for our services continues to increase, the community support becomes increasingly more important.
-BWHCWS also enjoys a very positive and supportive dynamic with Camden Council and has received support and offers of support from a number of organisations such as Rotary Narellan, Gregory Hills Next Gen Rotary, the Camden Wollondilly DV Committee, Mother Hubbard’s Cupboard, the Wollondilly Women in Business Network and others.
+The community support has been nothing short of sensational and as we progress to 2022 and as the demand for our services continues to increase, the community support becomes increasingly more important.
+BWHCWS also enjoys a very positive and supportive dynamic with Camden Council and has received support and offers of support from a number of organisations such as Rotary Narellan, Gregory Hills Next Gen Rotary, the Camden Wollondilly DV Committee, Mother Hubbard’s Cupboard, the Wollondilly Women in Business Network as well as our Porchlight Partners.